mmukhi00/people_owning_cars/README.md

 # People Owning Cars
-A web application that allows to to keep the track of the people and the cars they own.
-The app is build using React and GraghQL for a powerful and efficient development stack.
+A web application that allows to keep track of the people and the cars they own.
+The app uses React and GraghQL for a powerful and efficient development stack.

 ## Why GraphQL?